WiiWake3101/HTML-CSS/README.md

 ## Usage

-To explore my portfolio, simply open the [live demo](https://wiiwake3101.github.io/HTML-CSS/) in your web browser.
+To explore my portfolio, simply download the two files(abc.css and About Myself.html) and run the Html code.
 Navigate through the different sections using the navigation menu.

 ## Technologies Used